 Tania currently creates large-scale knitted installations constructed with fencing wire and wire embroideries that are couched onto metal supports.
 Her tools are drills and hand bending jigs instead of needles, wire instead of yarn.
-Physically, Tania’s practice privileges the original hand makers’ mark in the technological age and values the practice of the passing on of hand-making skills through the generations.
-Theoretically, Tania’s work addresses questions within the art/craft and gender debates by mixing soft textile processes with rural industrial materials and investigates the underlying human relationships in societal and environmental concerns.
+Tania’s practice honours the hand makers’ mark in the technological age by valuing the practice of the passing on of hand-making skills through the generations.
+In attempting to create archival textiles, Tania’s work addresses questions within the art/craft and gender debates by mixing soft textile processes with rural industrial materials and investigates the underlying human relationships in societal and environmental concerns.

 Tania Spencer Biography